 - It is requested that the PI submit a copy of the IRB approval letter to the IBC chair to complete the application.

 IBC protocols are approved for 1 year intervals after which time a re-review is required.
 Prior to the expiration date, the principal investigator and designated contact will be notified that the IBC protocol is up for re-review and instructed to do the following:

-- Complete a continuing review and submit the most current IBC Protocol.
+- Complete a continuing review in RSS and submit.

-- Projects that are active with a change in protocol will require the submission of a Request for Change in Protocol for review with the continuing review form and updated IBC Protocol.
+- Projects that are active with a change in protocol will require the submission of a Request for Change in Protocol in RSS for review with the continuing review form.